pxl-research/mai-home-mlops/README.md

 ```
 Approximately every 10 minutes, the contents of the queryable buffer are persisted to Parquet files in your Azure Blob Storage container.

+* For DVC: After your pg_parquet script creates a new Parquet file locally, you can use the DVC Python API to add this file to DVC's tracking system and then push it to your Azure Blob Storage remote.
+(Given that DVC is initialized as using Azure Blob Storage as a remote backend.)

 * Use OpenBao instead of HashiCorp Vault.
 * Make vault not in-memory but instead use Docker volume for persistent key storage.